AMD Unveils Purpose-Built, FPGA-Based Accelerator For Ultra-Low Latency Electronic Trading

 About AMD

 For more than 50 years AMD has driven innovation in high-performance computing, graphics, and visualization technologies.
 Billions of people, leading Fortune 500 businesses, and cutting-edge scientific research institutions around the world rely on AMD technology daily to improve how they live, work, and play.
 AMD employees are focused on building leadership high-performance and adaptive products that push the boundaries of what is possible.
-For more information about how AMD is enabling today and inspiring tomorrow, visit the AMD (NASDAQ: AMD) website , blog , LinkedIn , and Twitter pages.
+For more information about how AMD is enabling today and inspiring tomorrow, visit the AMD (NASDAQ: AMD )

 AMD, the AMD Arrow logo, Alveo, Virtex, Vivado and combinations thereof are trademarks of Advanced Micro Devices, Inc. Other names are for informational purposes only and may be trademarks of their respective owners.